-Between 1968 and 1972, Falconbridge Limited drilled seven holes totalling 2,659 feet, in the S1⁄4 of the N1⁄2, lot 10 and the NW1⁄4 of the N1⁄2, lot 11, concession 5, located ~1 km west of the property (Figure 3).
+Between 1968 and 1972, Falconbridge Limited drilled seven holes totalling 2,659 feet, in the S1/4 of the N1/2, lot 10 and the NW1/4 of the N1/2, lot 11, concession 5, located ~1 km west of the property (Error!
+Reference source not found.).
 These holes intersect several varieties of felsic and mafic Archean gneisses and pyroxene bearing dykes.
 Minor sulphide mineralization was recorded in the drill logs without any information on assaying which might have been carried out.

-In 1970, Inco drilled twelve holes totalling 11,498 feet, in lot 8 of concession 4, in lots 7, 8 and 9 of concession 5, and in lots 5 and 6 of concession 6, located within and to the north-east of the property (Figure 3).
+In 1970, Inco drilled twelve holes totalling 11,498 feet, in lot 8 of concession 4, in lots 7, 8 and 9 of concession 5, and in lots 5 and 6 of concession 6, located within and to the north-east of the property (Error!
+Reference source not found.).
 These holes intersected granite gneisses, SIC norite, and footwall breccia with some sulphide mineralization.
 No assay data are filed.

-In 1980, Falconbridge Limited carried out an airborne magnetic and electromagnetic surveys in lots 11 and 12, concessions 5 and 6, located to the north-west from the property.
+In 1980, Falconbridge Limited carried out an airborne magnetic and electromagnetic surveys in lots 11 and 12, concessions 5and 6, located to the north-west from the property.
 The purpose of the survey was to prospect for massive base metal mineral deposits.
 Based on these surveys three conductive zones were recommended for the follow-up ground geophysical work.